prektrons/Preksha/README.md

+## </ Preksha's Portfolio>

-Hi, Preksha Sharma
+Hi, I am Preksha Sharma
- An accomplished professional with close to 3 years of versatile experience as a Python Developer, Data Analyst, and Data Engineer.
+ an accomplished professional with close to 3 years of versatile experience as a Python Developer, Data Analyst, and Data Engineer.

 - Developed impactful software modules using technologies like REST and Web APIs, Flask, Jupyter, and more.
 - Proficient in tools such as Power BI, Power Apps, and Palantir.